 Trick or treating is a tradition that was first found in Ireland and the UK.
 In Ireland, they would go from door to door asking for food, money, or drink.

 Is Halloween Christian?
-What are its Pagan Origins?
+What are Halloween’s Pagan Origins?

 Some believe that the holiday originated from an ancient Celtic harvest festival called Samhain.
 This festival was a celebration of the end of summer and the beginning of winter.

-Some historians believe that people used to wear masks and costumes to disguise themselves from evil spirits.
+Some historians believe that people used to wear masks and costumes to disguise themselves from evil spirits on Halloween.
 On this day it was believed they roamed freely.

 The Celtic pagans that lived in Ireland, Scotland, and Wales also celebrated this festival with bonfires, costumes, and fortune-telling to learn about what would happen in the coming year.
 Eventually, the holiday spread to America by Irish immigrants fleeing their home country for religious freedom in the 18th century.